 In our setting, obtaining theoretical guarantees (finite-sample or asymptotic) with an estimated covariance matrix or a data-dependent tuning parameter is of course an important problem for future work.
-In other contexts, successes have been obtained in this direction, see in particular \cite{tian2018selective,yun2023selective}.
-Note that relaxing the assumption of known covariance matrix can yield identifiability issues, because the mean vector $\bbeta$ is unrestricted (see also the discussion of misspecified clustering problems in Section \ref{subsection:benefits:test}).
+Note that relaxing the assumption of known covariance matrix can yield identifiability issues, because the mean vector $\bbeta$ is unrestricted (see also the discussion of misspecified clustering problems in Section~\ref{subsection:benefits:test}).
 These identifiability issues boil down to the fact that multiple pairs of mean vector and covariance matrix can ``explain'' the same dataset.
 Studying which minimal assumptions circumvent these identifiability issues is thus an important problem in the prospect of extending this work to an estimated covariance matrix.